jefffhaynes/BinarySerializer/README.md

         public string Name { get; set; }
     }

-In some cases you may want to limit a collection of items by the total serialized length:
+In some cases you may want to limit a collection of items by the total serialized length.
+Note that we are *not* restricting the number of items in the collection here, but the resulting serialized length in bytes.

     public class MyBoundCollectionClass
     {